AntonGusarov/Python-Projects/README.md

-# DAT171_Assignments
+# Python assignments

-This repo contains the deliverables for computer assignments on course DAT 171 at Chalmers.
+This repo contains solved project assignments on DAT171 at Chalmers.

 * Assignment 1
 * Assignment 2